Which Singapore Property Bets Paid Off? (Post-COVID Case Study)

 Now, let’s jump to something different, a post-COVID new launch in a suburban, family-friendly area: Pasir Ris 8.

-Net of all costs:
+Net after costs:

 What’s driving this?